minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 # Section 8: Implementing Search

 In this section, we will explore how to implement search functionality in GVCourse, so that users can search for courses they need easily.
-First, let's create a new folder named "Searching" and a new Swift file named "GVCoursesSearchBar.swift" inside the Searching folder.
+First, let's create a new folder named [Searching](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Searching) and a new Swift file named [GVCoursesSearchBar.swift](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Searching/GVCoursesSearchBar.swift) inside the [Searching](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Searching) folder.
 This file contains the code for the search bar's UI.
 You can copy code from [here](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Searching/GVCoursesSearchBar.swift)

 Next, we need to implement the search functionality.
-Let's open the CourseStore.swift file and add two more properties to the CourseStore class:
+Let's open the CourseStore.swift file and add two more properties to the *CourseStore* class:

 ```swift
 @Published var searchTerm: String = ""